Laravel-Backpack/docs/3.4/introduction.md

 #    CRUD::resource('tag', 'TagCrudController');
 # });
 ```

-After that, you can customize it to your liking/specifications, use advanced features, etc.

 # Updates
 If you're using Backpack, **please [subscribe to the monthly newsletter](http://backpackforlaravel.com/newsletter)**.
 That way we can let you know about security updates, breaking changes and new packages.
 We send newsletters every 1-3 months, only when there's something important.